Alien-Worlds/aw-history/README.md

 ### BlockState
-`BlockState` is a simple service for updating the current status of history tools.
-Various statistics are stored in the database, including the number of the currently read block.
-After reading a given block, the state is updated so that in the case of restarting history tools, it will start from the last processed block.
+The BlockState component is a service for updating the current status of the History Tools.
+It stores various statistics in the database, including the number of the last read block.
+After reading a block, the BlockState is updated so that in case of restarting the History Tools, they can resume from the last processed block.

 #### Methods